-The Bryan Woodward Community Grant Program was founded to support local initiatives to address the obesity epidemic in cities that host a Walk from Obesity.
-Only those organizations located in a Walk city may apply (for a list of Walk cities, visit www.walkfromobesity.com).
+The Bryan Woodward Community Grant Program was founded to support local initiatives in addressing the obesity epidemic in cities that host a Walk from Obesity.
+Only those organizations located in a Walk city may apply (for a list of Walk cities, visit walkfromobesity.com).
 Preference is given to those who participated in the Walk from Obesity.

 Grants are awarded in amounts of $5,000 or less.